SPAAM-community/AncientMetagenomeDir/docs/contributing/adding-metadata.md

 Go to the publication you’re working on and have another quick read through, scanning for mention of how the samples were dated; pull up the supplementary data etc.

-For guidance on what information to add to each column see the [README.md](https://github.com/SPAAM-community/AncientMetagenomeDir/blob/C14-Tutorial/assets/documentation/dates/README.md) (each list, e.g. ancientmetagenome-hostassociated has its own README.md, so make sure you’re checking the right one)
+For guidance on what information to add to each column see the [dates column specifications](docs/reference/dates-specifications.md) (each list, e.g. ancientmetagenome-hostassociated has its own README.md, so make sure you’re checking the right one)

 ### Helpful tips